EdgescaleAI/partner-outreach-bot/README.md

 Open your browser and go to http://127.0.0.1:3000 to use the web interface.

 ## How it Works
-The bot integrates content from external sources like Notion pages and Google Docs, which it combines with user inputs to generate personalized outreach strategies.
+The bot integrates content from external sources like Notion pages, Confluence and Google Docs, which it combines with user inputs to generate personalized outreach strategies.
 The strategies are generated using the AWS Bedrock and OpenAI models, which processes the input and context to generate relevant and customized strategies.

 ## Technologies Used
 - Python: Core scripting language.